Public Opinion Polling

-The Simon Poll™ is an annual statewide poll asking Illinois voters’ opinions on important current public policy topics, typically with a focus on state budget issues, political and electoral reform, politics, and social issues.
-The Southern Illinois Poll™ collects voter opinion in the southernmost 18 counties in Illinois.
+The Paul Simon Institute's public opinion polls address Illinois voters’ opinions on important current public policy topics, typically with a focus on state budget issues, political and electoral reform, politics, and social issues.

-The Simon Poll™ of registered voters in Illinois has been conducted since 2008 and the Southern Illinois Polls have been conducted since 2010.
-In addition to helping chart public opinion for policy makers, graduate students also use the polling to include questions useful to them in their papers, dissertations and research projects.
+The Simon Poll™ of registered voters in Illinois has been conducted since 2008.
+In addition to helping chart public opinion for policymakers, graduate students also use the polling to include questions useful to them in their papers, dissertations, and research projects.

 American Association for Public Opinion Research’s (AAPOR) Transparency Initiative

-The American Association for Public Opinion Research’s (AAPOR) Transparency Initiative has recently recognized the Paul Simon Public Policy Institute as a member.
+The American Association for Public Opinion Research’s (AAPOR) Transparency Initiative recognizes the Paul Simon Public Policy Institute as a member.

-Membership in the Initiative signals the highest level of disclosure and professional ethics in our Simon Polls and Southern Illinois Polls.
+Membership in the Initiative signals the highest level of disclosure and professional ethics in our Simon PollTM.

 We are pleased to join AAPOR in working toward the goal of an open science of survey research.

-We have included questions from SIU graduate or undergraduate students in most of our polls, which has helped to provide them data for research projects, master’s theses and doctoral dissertations.
+We have included questions from SIU graduate or undergraduate students in most of our polls, which has helped to provide the data for research projects, master’s theses and doctoral dissertations.

 The Simon PollTM has so far helped students in political science, sociology, geography, and journalism, but the opportunity is open to students in any discipline that includes public opinion in its areas of study.